 Plastic production is booming

 Humans have produced more plastic over the last 10 years than during the whole of the last century.
-Think of it this way: one million plastic bottles are bought around the world every minute, according to The Guardian, and the numbers are rising.
+Think of it this way: One million plastic bottles are bought around the world every minute, according to The Guardian, and the numbers are rising.

 The production of plastic on its own isn’t necessarily bad.
 Plastics have helped advance space exploration, aviation, and medicine.
 The problem with plastic is we produce it for things we don’t need.

-What makes plastic more problematic is it’s nonbiodegradable and can stick around for up to 1,000 years.
+What makes plastic more problematic is that it’s nonbiodegradable and can stick around for up to 1,000 years.